 Now your user can create new documents in that folder: this is where we will create the two test documents used to verify the requests made by the first version of the APIClient library.

 A more elaborate way would be to edit the Apache config file, and point it to a folder in your home folder.
-There is enough information available online on how to do this: for the time being all we need is to create two test files in that folder, and start Apache, so we will take the easy route.
+There is enough information available online on how to do this: for the time being, all we need is to create two test files in that folder, and start Apache, so we will take the easy route.

 Creating the test documents